Exploring the Use of Autonomous Unmanned Vehicles for Supporting Power Grid Operations: Numerical Simulation

 To further verify the scalability and computational efficiency of the proposed algorithm, we also test it under various test cases.
-These systems include IEEE 14-bus, 30-bus, 118-bus, 300-bus, as well as a 500-bus South Carolina synthetic system \cite{birchfield2016grid} and a 1354-bus portion of a European transmission system \cite{fliscounakis2013contingency}.
-The computation time statistics for solving the optimization problem \eqref{eq:tractable} under these test cases are recorded in Table~\ref{tab:statistics}.
+These systems include IEEE 14-bus, 30-bus, 118-bus, 300-bus, as well as a 500-bus South Carolina synthetic system and a 1354-bus portion of a European transmission system.
+The computation time for solving the optimization problem \eqref{eq:tractable} under these test cases are recorded in Table~\ref{tab:statistics}.
 Thanks to the McCormick relaxation-based reformulation, the corresponding optimization problem becomes more tractable to solve.
 Throughout all the numerical simulations, the runtime for these cases remains under 10 seconds.
 Note that these results are based on a limited number of vehicle fleets in the system.
-The computation time may increase slightly if a significantly larger number of vehicles is considered, as it would require a more coordinated decision-making \cite{vaccaro2024achieving} process within the optimal power flow problem.
+The computation time could slightly increase if a significantly larger number of vehicles is considered, as a more coordinated decision-making process \cite{vaccaro2024achieving} would be required within the optimal power flow problem.